 10:17 AM: Back and video showing ESRI mapping implementations

 10:18 AM: Jim starts off with the ESRI Resource Centers.
 Jim Barry takes the stage to talk about ESRI’s community efforts.
 The Resource Centers were updated a couple months ago so most of this stuff on stage is old hat.
 The story is that unlike the old EDN pages is ESRI is investing time and effort into the website.
 Still no mention of a true Wiki, but maybe one day.
-The new template galleries are interesting and hopefully they’ll do much better than the Geoprocessing and Data Model pages on the support site.
+The new template galleries are interesting and hopefully they’ll do much better than the and pages on the support site.

 10:29 AM: Art Haddad introduces ArcGIS Silverlight API for Microsoft Silverlight/WPF.
 Art turns the stage sliver (get it Silverlight ).
 He demos the ArcGIS Resource Center Silverlight page.
 The demos really show off the power of Silverlight.
 We can argue about Silverlight’s install base vs Flash, but it really is compelling.
 The getting started demo of Art’s shows how quickly you can get started with Silverlight.
 Art’s demo is by far the smoothest we’ve seen today and really highlights where ESRI is going (Microsoft Integration).
 The cluster feature method works well and you get some really great maps without much code.
 Also slick is the ability to use the same code with WPF.
 Silverlight API is not coupled to the ArcGIS release schedule (like the other APIs) so get involved with the beta.